+Where two or more stabilising agents are used, the time limitation shall be that of the shorter of the individual agents.
 Where the time limit is exceeded, details of the remedial actions taken by the Contractor shall be submitted to the Engineer for approval.

 7.2.
-Before Laying Commences
+Before mixing and laying commences